 Each unit of the stringxel features a silicon-overmolded water-resistant 8mm diffused RGB LED that looks fabulous.
 These 20-unit chains are wired together with beefy & flexible 20AWG ribbon cable, spaced 8cm (3-1/8") apart, but unlike standard holiday LED light strings, you get to program their behavior!

 Each stringxel unit features the well-documented WS2801 RGB controller IC, so you simply power up the string with 5V, and use common data-shifting techniques to clock in your data to each Stringxel.
 This isn't quite the same as addressable LEDs, where each LED has a set permanent address; stringxel data is clocked "down the chain", as you are passing LED data down the chain, one stringxel at a time.
 When clocking is done, all the units latch, and light up the RGB data passed to them.
 It's all documented in the Arduino sample code available under the Resources tab.

 Note: These are not the Adafruit 12mm Diffused Thin Digital RGB LED Pixels (Strand of 25), although they look and behave the same (they use the same WS2801 chipset).
-The wiring color standard is different, and these are longer strands of 40, not 25.
+The wiring color standard is different, and these are shorter strands of 20, not 25.